speechly/speechly-unity-dotnet/README.md

 Streams a pre-recorded raw audio file (16 bit mono, 16000 samples/sec) to Speechly via the websocket API, logs data using callbacks.

-Please note that altering UI is not possible in callbacks, they are (currently) run in an async receive loop.
+`manualUpdate: true` postpones Speechly callbacks until you manually run `Update()`.
+This is recommended as you will be able to modify GameObjects, which is not allowed outside the main thread.

 ```
 using Speechly.SLUClient;

+  SpeechlyClient client;

   async void Start()
   {
     // Get your app id from https://api.speechly.com/dashboard
-    var client = new SpeechlyClient(
+    client = new SpeechlyClient(
-        appId: "ef84e8ba-c5a7-46c2-856e-8b853e2c77b1" // Basic speech-to-text configuration
+        appId: "ef84e8ba-c5a7-46c2-856e-8b853e2c77b1", // Basic speech-to-text configuration
+        manualUpdate: true
     );

     // Set desired callbacks.
 Note: Callbacks can't access UI directly as they are called from async methods